 Are there 8 types of pronoun in English grammar?

-This is the first of three lessons about Pronouns.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Pronouns.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of word types and word classes